redis/lettuce/docs/advanced-usage.md

 reconnect itself has two phases: Socket connection and protocol/connection activation.
-In case a connect timeout occurs, a connection reset, host lookup fails, this does not affect the cancelation of commands.
+In case a connect timeout occurs, a connection reset, host lookup fails, this does not affect the cancellation of commands.
 In contrast, where the protocol/connection activation fails due to SSL errors or PING before activating connection failure, queued commands are canceled.</p></td>
 </tr>